 The Dance Limerick Space provides changing facilities for performers.
 If a green room is required, we can provide extra space across John's Square in the Dance Limerick offices and studio.

 Dance Limerick Studio Bright, light and warm, the Dance Limerick studio is the location for many of Dance Limerick's classes and workshops.
 In addition to a sprung wooden floor, the Dance Limerick studio has a sound system that is compatible with CDs and MP3 players.
-Dance Limerick regularly makes the studio available to dance artists in residency to develop their own work and practice.
+Dance Limerick regularly makes the studio available to dance artists in residence to develop their own work and practice.
 For more details on upcoming residency opportunities view the Dance Limerick News page.

 Dance Limerick's offices and studio are located in the Georgian building just across the square from the Dance Limerick Space.

-JENNY TRAYNOR - DIRECTOR Dance Limerick's Director Jenny Traynor managed CoisCéim Dance Theatre, one of Ireland's leading dance companies, for over ten years.
-Jenny has also previously worked at Project Arts Centre and the Arts Council.
+JENNY TRAYNOR - DIRECTOR Jenny Traynor managed CoisCéim Dance Theatre, one of Ireland's leading dance companies, for over ten years.
+Jenny has previously worked at Project Arts Centre as General Manager and at the Arts Council in the areas of Dance, Education, Venue Development and Audience Development.
+She has an MA in Comparative Literature.
 EMER CASEY - COMMUNICATIONS & PROGRAMME CO-ORDINATOR A recent graduate of the MA in Festive Arts at UL, Emer has worked previously with Limerick Spring Festival and Limerick Printmakers and is a welcome addition to the team since May 2017.
 GEAROID Ó HALLMHURÁIN - TECHNICAL MANAGER

 Dance Limerick has a committed Board of Directors to steer and govern the company.
 The Board of Directors is drawn from dancers, arts practitioners and individuals with a strong passion for the arts.
 Meeting regularly, the aim of the board is to maintain the ethos and mission of Dance Limerick and to provide resources and facilities for dance artists and dance programming, alongside classes and events for dance audiences.